OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/touch-panel-esp32.md

 [comment]: <> ([TODO] Tile introduction text goes here)

-The thermostat tile style allows you to simply...
+The _thermostat_ tile style provides a function allowing the user to see the actual temperature and the target temperature, with the ability to control the target temperature.
+Two visual styles are possible, a dynamic arc tile and a digital display style.

 [comment]: <> (START of JSON Example)
 :::: code-group